How to become a human resources manager

 What this all means is that skilled, effective human resources managers are always in demand.
 That’s reflected in the salaries available, and the growth potential in this field.
 At the moment, the average salary for an HR manager is $2,464 a week (~$128,000 a year) according to government stats.

-The demand for HR managers will only grow in the years to come; it’s rated as a ‘very strong future growth’ profession (growth in the next 4-5 years).
+In 2021, the demand for HR managers is growing; it’s rated as a ‘very strong future growth’ profession (growth in the next 4-5 years).
 Many commentators expect demand to remain strong even through economic upheaval, like what we’re experiencing at the moment.
 That’s because HR managers are also often responsible for managing changes in the size or nature of the workforce.
 They’re part of the core team that keeps a business afloat in tough times.

 In this article we’ll look at many of the different things you might be asking yourself if you’re considering becoming an HR manager – especially the education part.